 We call St. Paul, Minnesota, our home.
 Specifically the Lowertown neighborhood, which is also home to the Lowertown Jazz Festival, St. Paul Art Crawl, and the St. Paul Saints.

 Our band, collectively is JoJo Green.
 None of us claim the name as our own, but we all embody the spirit, so join us and, “Get your JoJo on!”

 Lead Singer • Keys • Songwriter

-Jermaine Germain is the pseudonym of Sharisse Germain, a career musician who has made her mark in the St. Croix Valley, and Greater Twin Cities area due to the sheer power, agility, and variety her voice has to offer.
-A fantastic, energetic frontwoman, Sharisse is formally and informally trained on Piano/Keyboards, Rhythm Guitar, Bass Guitar, and Auxiliary and Mallet Percussion.
+Sharisse is a career musician who has made her mark in the St. Croix Valley, and Greater Twin Cities area due to the sheer power, agility, and variety her voice has to offer.
+A fantastic, energetic frontwoman, she is formally and informally trained on Piano/Keyboards, Rhythm Guitar, Bass Guitar, and Auxiliary and Mallet Percussion.

-An accomplished vocalist, Jermaine completed her Bachelor of Music with emphasis in Vocal Performance at St Cloud State University in 2011.
+An accomplished vocalist, she completed her Bachelor of Music with emphasis in Vocal Performance at St Cloud State University in 2011.
 During her studies, she won awards and recognition for her work performing classical music locally, regionally, nationally and internationally.
 After graduation, she decided to translate her formal classical training into Rock and Pop music performance.
+She has performed with bands such as "The Shakes", "Ten Mile Creek", and "Run Like Hell" Pink Floyd Tribute (with bassist Scott Yonke).
 She is a powerhouse singer, a composer, songwriter, and vocal/performance coach, whose writing style is a curious contrast of electric pain and catharsis, wrapped up in a bright, fun package.